Espresso Vs French Press | Comparing two Popular Methods

 Espresso is increasingly widely available in cafes and eateries worldwide making it the most popular commercial coffee brewing method.

-On the other hand, the French press is a popular brewing method for home coffee drinkers, particularly in North America and Western Europe.
+On the other hand, the French press is popular for home coffee drinkers, particularly in North America and Western Europe.

 Can you make Espresso in A French Press coffee maker?

-An authentic Espresso cannot be made with a French Press coffee maker since Espresso requires pressure during brewing.
+No, you can’t prepare authentic Espresso in a French Press coffee maker since Espresso requires pressure during brewing.